jchurley95/basic-react-tutorial/README.md

 export default StatefulChildComponent;
 ```

 Now our button tags live in the child components, and every time we click the button on the screen it will change the value in the parent component's state, trigger a setState re-render, and in the process, load the correct JSX/child component based on the value it now reads from the App.js state.
-The important thing to understand here is that yes, we triggered the function from the child component, but the function does not live there, and is actually called within the context of the parent component.
-In other words, the parent gave the child permission to use it's car, but the parent still owns that car.
-If the function is washCar(), and the child is the one that technically washed the car, it is still the parent's car that got washed, and the parent's car that is now clean.
-Meanwhile, the kid can now use their parent's clean car.
+The important thing to understand here is that yes, we triggered the function from the button that lives in the child component, but the function itself does not live there, as it still belongs to the parent component.

+In other words, the parent gave the child permission to use the parent's car, but the parent still owns that car.
+If the function is washCar(), and the child is the one that technically washed the car, it is still the parent's car that got washed, and the parent's car that is now clean instead of dirty.
+In the process, the kid can now use their parent's clean car.

 ## Mapping through an array to return child components